matheuspleal/matheuspleal/README.md

 ### About me

-🇺🇸 ⠀ Developer with more than nine years of experience in the programming universe.
-I started in the desktop environment using C# and SQL Server, and five years ago I migrated to Full Stack development applying JavaScript in the back-end, front-end and mobile, respectively using Node.js, ReactJS and React Native technologies.
+🇺🇸 ⠀ Developer with more than ten years of experience in the programming universe.
+I started in the desktop environment using C# and SQL Server, and six years ago I migrated to Full Stack development applying JavaScript in the back-end, front-end and mobile, respectively using Node.js, ReactJS and React Native technologies.
 I am passionate about entrepreneurship, processes, methodologies, business culture and people driven by the purpose of transformation!
 I study UX/UI in my spare time and I'm a Branding enthusiast.

 ### Contact me